Silent Spring Summer Institute

 Silent Spring Summer Institute header

 The Silent Spring Summer Institute is a free virtual program for high school students interested in learning about environmental health.
-Students will learn how our everyday environments—the water we drink, the air we breathe, the food we eat, and the products we use—shape our health and well-being and how science can advance solutions to reduce disease risk and create healthier communities.
+Students learn how our everyday environments—the water we drink, the air we breathe, the food we eat, and the products we use—shape our health and well-being and how science can advance solutions to reduce disease risk and create healthier communities.

 • Environmental justice: how the environment influences lifelong health